When you're shopping for sunscreens, you have many choices. The shelves are loaded with gels, lotions, sticks, sprays, and oil-free versions.

 - Do you have sensitive skin or rosacea?
-Then stay away from chemical blockers, opting for mineral (or physical) blockers instead.
-They use either zinc oxide or titanium dioxide, which sit on the skin's surface.
-Chemical blockers are absorbed into the skin and can be irritating.
+Choose sunscreens made with zinc oxide or titanium dioxide, which sit on the skin's surface.
+Your skin absorbs the chemicals in other sunscreens, which can be irritating.

 - Are you bald?
-It doesn't matter what kind of sunscreen you use, just make sure to slather the sunscreen all over your head.
+It doesn't matter what kind of sunscreen you use, as long as you slather it all over your head.
 Or better yet, wear a hat.
 Even better?
-Do both, said Whitney Bowe, MD, assistant medical director for cosmetic and laser services at Advanced Dermatology PC in Westchester, N.Y.
+Do both, says Whitney Bowe, MD, assistant medical director for cosmetic and laser services at Advanced Dermatology PC in Westchester, NY.

 - Are you hairy?
-Then the sprays and gels are best as they don't take forever to rub in, clinging to hairs like creams do, Zeichner says.
+Then choose a spray or gel.
+They don't take forever to rub in, clinging to hairs like creams do, Zeichner says.

 Apply It Right

-Apply your sunscreen about 15 minutes before you go outside so that it has a chance to adhere to your skin in a cool environment.
-If you put it on while you're outside, you could sweat it off, Bowe says.
+Put your sunscreen on about 15 minutes before you go outside so that it has a chance to stick to your skin.
+If you wait until you're outside, you could sweat it off, Bowe says.

-You probably need to use more than you think: at least 1ounce -- or a full shot glass worth -- for your whole body every two hours, more often if you've gone swimming or have been sweating, Bowe says.
+You probably need to use more than you think.
+Use at least 1 ounce, as much as what a full shot glass holds, for your whole body every two hours.
 Your face needs a nickel-sized amount.